jasongi/PHP-MusicPlayer/readme.md

 # PHP MusicPlayer - By Jason Giancono
 PHP MusicPlayer is exactly what it sounds like.
 A music player - written in PHP!
-See it in action [here](http://jasongi.com/trash/musicplayer).
+See it in action [here](http://jasongi.com/trash/musicplayer). (note: I got really old public domain music for the demo which doesn't have any artist data, hence why it doesn't show!)

 ## Requirements
 You need to have a web server with PHP installed.
 On the client side, you need a web broswer that is HTML5 compatible so it can read the <audio> tags.